lynx-x-ray-observatory/soxs/doc/source/users_guide/thermal_spectra.rst

 Whatever elements are not specified here are assumed to be set as normal, whether they are H, He, trace elements, or metals covered by the ``abund`` parameter.
+For the APEC, SPEX, and MeKaL models, any of the elements listed above can be specified as variable.
+For the Cloudy CIE and IGM models, only the elements C, N, O, Ne, Fe, S, Si, Ca, and Mg can be variable.

 Now, spectra which are created from this generator object using its ``get_spectrum`` method should set values for the abundances of these elements in solar units.
 This is done by supplying the ``elem_abund`` dict like so: